belajarpowershell/belajarpowershell.github.io/docs/kubernetes-lab-setup/000-Prerequisites/004-Hyper-V-VM-creation.md

 - Open the file `C:\kubernetes-lab\srv\scripts\hyper-v_Host\001-Kubernetes-Create-HyperV-VM.ps1`

+- Check the work drive for `$workingfolder` to ensure the correct path is used this can be `c:\` or `d:\` depending on your configuration.

-  Click on the `Green Play` button, this will execute the script.
+- Save any changes and click on the `Green Play` button, this will execute the script.

 // method to access Video-- QR code?